Bachelors in Health Science in Montana

 While learning about the health case industry in your area, you can join local groups and network with successful professionals in your industry.
 Look into joining the Montana Medical Group Management Association or a similar group to learn about networking events and discover new career opportunities in your area.

 You may enjoy a strong job outlook and earning potential by starting your career in Montana.
-Between 2012 and 2022, O*Net anticipates an 18% increase in medical management jobs.
-Their estimates show that medical managers in Montana earn an average of $75,600 per year (O*Net, 2013).
+Between 2018 and 2028 medical management jobs are projected to increase by 16 percent.
+Medical managers in Montana earn an average of $100,790 per year.

 Explore the field of medical management to find out if it’s right for your future.
 Take the first step by contacting health care administration programs in Montana now.